 The Medical Sonography degree prepares students to take the national registry examination to become a certified sonographer through the American Registry for Diagnostic Medical Sonography® (ARDMS).
 Certified sonographers provide imaging services under the supervision of a physician, who analyzes the images to aid in diagnosis.

-Employment opportunities include hospitals, clinics, physicians' offices, medical laboratories, government agencies and industry.
+Employment opportunities include hospitals, clinics, physician offices, medical laboratories, government agencies and industry.

-The Wake Tech Community College Diagnostic Medical Sonography - Abdominal-Extended and Obstetrics and Gynecology is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of upon the recommendation of Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
+Wake Tech's Diagnostic Medical Sonography - Abdominal-Extended and Obstetrics and Gynecology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).

 The program is also accredited by the Southern Association of Colleges and Schools Commission on Colleges.